jgoggles/snf/src/content/19-05-18-jon-gray-swing.md

 three men on base—will produce about 0.75 runs on average prior to the end of the inning.
 Not as many as with one out, but still more than with three outs.

-The best case scenario of not swinging is a wild pitch, walk, or non-injury-resulting hit-by-pitch, which would push a run across.
+The best case scenario of not swinging is a pass ball, wild pitch, non-injury-resulting hit-by-pitch, or walk, all of which would score a run.
 This was not totally out of question since the basically makes-it-up-as-he-goes Angel Hernandez was calling balls and strikes, so you might get something to wobble your way from sheer incompetence umpire-wise.
 Plus since Jon has (hypothetically) been instructed